pulsarventures/aimusings/_posts/2025-05-12-subconcious.md

 ---
 layout: post
-title: "Founders and the Subconcious"
+title: "Founders and Subconscious Branding"
-date: 2025-04-29 12:00:00 -0500
+date: 2025-05-13 12:00:00 -0500
 categories: ai musings
 ---

+Our product choices aren’t purely logical—they’re shaped by subconscious signals like founder visibility, storytelling, and personal moments that build trust.
+Tools like ChatGPT, Perplexity, and Grok became my defaults not just for their features, but because their founders live rent-free in my head through podcasts, interviews, and media presence.
+In the AI era, founder-led storytelling isn’t vanity—it’s the new moat.

 The invisible signals that drive our tech choices aren’t always logical—they’re deeply personal, often shaped by subconscious impressions.

-Why I use ChatGPT, Perplexity, and Grok isn’t just about features.
+One of my recent realizations around Why I use ChatGPT, Perplexity, and Grok isn’t just about features.
 It’s about founders, stories, and moments that stuck in my head.

 We like to believe we make product choices rationally.
 But if I reflect honestly—many of my daily tools were chosen as much by my subconscious as by conscious utility.